oktadev/okta-blog/_source/_posts/2020-01-16-transactional-mfa.md

 ## Setup a Separate Widget to do MFA as a Service

-Instead of using the same web application, I’ve decided to create a separate Node.JS application to represent my MFA as a service widget such that later on, if there are any other applications who need to use this capability, then it can be extended for other usages as well.
+Instead of using the same web application, I've decided to create a separate Node.JS application to represent my MFA as a service widget such that later on, if there are any other applications who need to use this capability, then it can be extended for other usages as well.
 You would need to do the same steps mentioned above.

-I’ve also set the redirect URI to the success page or the secured page where I want to redirect my user if the MFA step up is successful and the URL is [https://i.ytimg.com/vi/jwg8LvOv6QQ/maxresdefault.jpg](https://i.ytimg.com/vi/jwg8LvOv6QQ/maxresdefault.jpg)
+I've also set the redirect URI to the success page or the secured page where I want to redirect my user if the MFA step up is successful and the URL is [https://i.ytimg.com/vi/jwg8LvOv6QQ/maxresdefault.jpg](https://i.ytimg.com/vi/jwg8LvOv6QQ/maxresdefault.jpg)

 {% img blog/transactional-mfa/mfa-widget-redirect-uri.png alt:"MFA Widget Redirect URI" width:"800" %}{: .center-image }